 Folders allow you to organize and structure your workspace, even if you have a large number of diagrams.

 Diagrams placed in Shared documents can be viewed and edited by all users of a workspace.
-Workspace administrators can enable the My documents folder which is private.
-Other users can't view or edit them.
-Read more about how to work with these folders in this section.
+Workspace administrators can enable the My documents folder, which is private.
+Other users can't view or edit this folder.

 Notes on working with multiple users and workspaces can be found in the Manage users and access rights section.